 In some jurisdictions, the legal non-conforming use of a structure may be brought to an end based upon the structure’s useful remaining economic life.
 In this scenario, a calculation of the present value of the legal non-conforming use is made over the course of a set period of time.
 Once the calculated value of the legal non-conforming use reaches zero, the legal non-conforming use status terminates.
 This caveat to the continuance of the legal non-conforming use status is typically applied to billboards and junkyards.
 As with destruction and abandonment of a legal non-conforming use, it is important to carefully review the provisions of the zoning ordinance or building regulations in the jurisdiction to determine the applicability of the caveat of amortization in connection with preserving the status of a structure as a legal non-conforming use.

 The foregoing discussion is not intended to be exhaustive; but, rather, is merely intended to raise potential issues associated with certain affirmative actions or occurrences that may result in the discontinuance or termination of the legal non-conforming use status of a structure or real property.
 It is always wise to consult a knowledgeable attorney when confronted with legal issues that may have serious or unintended consequences.
-If you have questions or for more information on this topic or for counsel on other business, real estate or commercial lending matters, contact PLDO Partner Jeffrey W. Ray at 401-824-5100 or email [email protected] We welcome your comments, questions and suggestions.
+If you have questions or for more information on this topic or for counsel on other business, real estate or commercial lending matters, contact PLDO Partner Jeffrey W. Ray at or email We welcome your comments, questions and suggestions.